-The Human Nutrition program at Ohio State can help you make your career aspirations a reality.
+A Human Nutrition degree from Ohio State can help you make your career aspirations a reality.
 Our multidisciplinary program, taught by experts in the field, concentrates on how nutrients and their metabolism promote optimal health.
 The curriculum encompasses coursework from disciplines across the university to provide foundational knowledge in numerous areas of nutrition including food science, macronutrient and micronutrient metabolism, global nutrition, medical nutrition therapy and nutrition counseling.

 Whether you are an undergraduate or graduate student, you'll learn research and scientific methods that will propel you into your career, no matter which path you choose.
 The opportunities for in-the-field training are abundant, with businesses regularly seeking our students for internships throughout the school year.

-Human Nutrition at Ohio State has internationally renowned faculty.
-Their research, teaching and outreach on diverse nutrition topics ranging from community and behavioral nutrition to biomolecular nutrition, clinical nutrition and food safety that seeks to improve the quality of life of individuals and their families.
+Our internationally renowned faculty use their research, teaching and outreach – on diverse nutrition topics ranging from community and behavioral nutrition to biomolecular nutrition, clinical nutrition and food safety – to improve the quality of life of individuals and their families.
 As educators, our faculty members pique the curiosities of students and challenge them to achieve their aspirations.

 Whether you are interested in the science of nutrition, the clinical skills needed to help others take charge of their health through nutrition or the business side of the industry, the Human Nutrition program will equip you to become a confident and educated nutrition professional.

 Doctor of Philosophy in Nutrition

-The OSU PhD Program in Nutrition will prepare you for the interdisciplinary nature of modern nutrition science and equips you with the skills needed to be an adaptive learner in nutrition.
+The Ohio State University PhD Program in Nutrition will prepare you for the interdisciplinary nature of modern nutrition science and equips you with the skills needed to be an adaptive learner in nutrition.
 You'll receive a diverse learning experience from faculty at the colleges of Education and Human Ecology; Food, Agriculture and Environmental Sciences; Medicine; and Veterinary Medicine.

 Master of Science in Human Nutrition

 The master's degree in nutrition is a research-intensive and science-focused program.
-You will work alongside researchers specializing in human nutrition and related health disciplines who are working on solving diverse issues that affect diets, well-being and disease on your way to becoming a scholar of nutrition.
+You will work alongside human nutrition and related health discipline researchers working to solving diverse issues affecting diets, well-being and disease on your way to becoming a scholar of nutrition.

 Bachelor of Science in Human Nutrition, Dietetics